flosorin/RPiFanControl/README.md

 Simple cpp executable controlling a fan according to Raspberry Pi CPU temperature.
 It uses the [CppRPiGPIO class](https://github.com/flosorin/CppRPiGPIO).

+NB: A much simplier and liter solution is provided with a bash script with [RPiFanControlV2](https://github.com/flosorin/RPiFanControlV2).
+This repo is kept as an example of CppRPiGPIO implementation.

 ## How does it works

 ### Hardware